eProsima/vulcanexus/docs/rst/tutorials/cloud/change_domain_discovery_server/change_domain_discovery_server.rst

 *eProsima ROS 2 Router*, a.k.a `DDS Router <https://github.com/eProsima/DDS-Router>`__, is an end-user software application that enables the connection of distributed ROS 2 networks (see |rosrouter| documentation :ref:`here <vulcanexus_router>`).
 That is, ROS 2 nodes such as publishers and subscriptions, or clients and services, deployed in one geographic location and using a dedicated local network will be able to communicate with other ROS 2 nodes deployed in different geographic areas on their own dedicated local networks as if they were all on the same network through the use of |rosrouter|.

-This tutorial explains how to connect ROS 2 nodes using :ref:`Simple Discovery <tutorials_router_change_domain_to_discovery_server_simple_discovery>` with other nodes that are connected vua :ref:`Discovery Server <tutorials_router_change_domain_to_discovery_server_discovery_server>`.
+This tutorial explains how to connect ROS 2 nodes using :ref:`Simple Discovery <tutorials_router_change_domain_to_discovery_server_simple_discovery>` with other nodes that are connected via :ref:`Discovery Server <tutorials_router_change_domain_to_discovery_server_discovery_server>`.
 These entities are unable to discover each other if using different discovery mechanisms, and thus they will not communicate to each other.
-Using the |rosrouter| as a bridge between these 2 mechanisms, every node will be able to communicate with any other node independently of the Domain where they are deployed.
+Using the |rosrouter| as a bridge between these 2 discovery mechanisms, every node will be able to communicate with any other node independently of the Domain where they are deployed or the Discovery Server to which they connect.

 As already mentioned, the approach of this tutorial is straightforward and is illustrated in the following figure: